Batch

 Warning

-To avoid expensive egress charges, input files should be located in buckets that are multi-regional in the United States because Batch runs jobs in any US region.
+To avoid expensive egress charges, input files should be located in buckets that are in the same region in which your Batch jobs run.

 Examples